 For a maximum of 3 points, three rubric requirements are met:

-Each article is based on a different unit of the syllabus (Microeconomics, Macroeconomics, Global Economy)
+Ensure that each article is based on a different unit of the syllabus (Microeconomics, Macroeconomics, Global Economy)

-Each article was published no earlier than one year before the writing of the commentary
+Use articles that were published no earlier than one year before the writing of the commentary